As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Obsidian is a kind of igneous rock.
 It has a dark color, sometimes green, sometimes brown.
 It is made out of solidified lava.
 The problem with this rock is that it doesn’t last a lifetime.
 In time, the glass transforms itself into fine-grained crystals.

-Obsidian was used in the Stone Age for creating axes, arrowheads, and different weapons.
+Obsidian was used in the Stone Age to create axes, arrowheads, and weapons.
 Nowadays, sharp blades are made out of them for heart surgery purposes.

 Unakite

-Its name comes from North Carolina.
-Unakite is not a very popular gemstone, but it is used in hippie-style jewelry for people who like their bling with an edge!
+The name was coined in North Carolina.
+Unakite is not a popular gemstone, but it is used in hippie-style jewelry for people who like their bling with an edge!

 Fool’s Gold ( Iron Pyrite)